Grassland Restoration: Why Restore?

 As their favorite foods diminish, the bugs slowly disappear.
 Why stay when there is nothing to eat?
 But where can they go, when their favorite foods are being overtaken by unpalatable invasives on Fishers and, in fact, across the United States?
 Does it matter?

 Yes, it does.
 Remember the birds?
-If the insects have little to eat, then the birds won’t find the fat, juicy protein that they need to survive, which means there is less to feed the next animal up the food chain, and so on, weakening the food web that is the bedrock of a healthy ecological system.
+If the insects have little to eat, then the birds won’t find the fat, juicy protein that they need to feed their young, which means there is less to feed the next animal up the food chain, and so on, weakening the food web that is the bedrock of a healthy ecological system.

 A food web is the feeding relationship among species in an ecological community, each connected to the other for survival.
 Without a strong insect-plant relationship to get things started, the energy of life disappears, and the food web can collapse.